jw7123/princeton-orfe-project-2026/README.md

 > Companion code repository for:
 > Williams, J. (2026). *Allocation Under Scarcity: A Cross-Mechanism Comparison
 > of Low-Income Housing Tax Credit Allocation in California and Texas.* ORF 497
-> Senior Independent Work, Princeton University.
+> Project, Princeton University.
 Adv: Prof. A. Kornhauser.

 This repository implements three independent simulators of 2025 Low-Income Housing Tax Credit (LIHTC) allocation cycles and a standardized comparison